actions-marketplace-validations/hacking-gentoo_action-ebuild-maintain/README.md

 # action-ebuild-keyword

-Automatically create an ebuild from a template and deploy it to a repository whenever a new package is released.
+Automatically update the KEYWORD variable for an ebuild based on the keywords of all dependencies.

 ## Functionality